IW276/IW276SS20-P1/README.md

 convert the MPII Dataset to csv via MATConverter.py,
 <br />download the Youtube videos via YoutubeDownloader.py
 <br />and then extract skeleton keypoints via OpenPose and getJson.py.
-Afterwards, you can run json_to_video.py to paint scelettons on video.
+<br />Afterwards, you can run json_to_video.py to paint scelettons on video.

 **trt-pose**